Uberspace/lab/source/gitea.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

 Check Gitea's `releases <https://github.com/go-gitea/gitea/releases/latest>`_ for the latest version.
-If a newer Version is available, repeat the "Installation" step followed by ``supervisorctl restart gitea`` to restart gitea.
+If a newer version is available, repeat the "Installation" step followed by ``supervisorctl restart gitea`` to restart gitea.

 .. _Gitea: https://gitea.io/en-US/
 .. _Gogs: https://gogs.io